 With a rainy weekend forecast, Lewis said, "I would expect a larger than normal opening crowd."

 Last year, with mild clear weather on opening day, the shelter only checked in 46 guests.
 That number was also affected by the Occupy Long Beach movement, which was feeding the homeless and they were allowed by cops to sleep on sidewalks adjacent to Lincoln Park.
-That is not the case this year.

 Generally, the shelter's numbers are determined by the weather and the time of month.
 Because most of the city's homeless receive government assistance at the start of the month, they are more likely to spend the first week or so at motels.

 Last year, Lewis said the shelter only exceeded 150 guests about six or eight times.